-The main financial entities operating in Uruguay have investment grade at a national and international level, which reflects the strength of the Uruguayan financial system, constantly supervised by the Central Bank of Uruguay.
-Furthermore, governmental and non-governmental institutions are constantly promoting foreign investment in the country, now considered as one of the best places to do business in Latin America.
+The main financial entities operating in Uruguay have investment grade at a national and international level, which reflects the strength of the Uruguayan financial system, well supervised by the Central Bank of Uruguay.
+For a long time, governmental and non-governmental institutions have been strongly promoting foreign investment in the country, and it is now considered to be one of the best places to do business in Latin America.

-In this article, we explain how to open a corporate bank account in Uruguay to support your business transactions.
+In this article, we explain how to open a corporate bank account in Uruguay to support you in your business transactions.

-The Uruguayan financial system is made up of 2 public banks, 9 private banks, and a wide variety of non-banking institutions that have consolidated in the country.
+The Uruguayan financial system is made up of two public banks, nine private banks, and a wide variety of non-banking institutions that have recently consolidated.
 Each entity will request the documentation it deems relevant for opening a corporate bank account.
 However, the required documentation is usually the same.

 When opening a corporate bank account in Uruguay, most banks will request the following documents:

 - Articles of Incorporation or Association of the company.